The Essential Companion For Solving Scrum Problems

 Why The Scrum Repair Guide Works

-Nearly 1,000 students have signed-up for, and benefited from this course.
+Over 1,000 students have signed-up for, and benefited from this course.
 Like them, you’ll get instant and lifetime access to the online video course comprising seven modules (see below for details of each module).

 Each module contains advice to identify and solve the problems that threaten your Scrum projects.
 And with videos between 2-11 minutes, you can learn when it suits your schedule.